Arunkumarcs/coderelm-express-mvc/Readme.md

 npm start  or yarn start
 ```

-We have integrated GraphQl as default feature so once the server start you can view the GraphQl plaground in below
+We have integrated GraphQl as default feature so once the server start you can view the GraphQl playground in below
 url

 ```bash